synapsecns/sanguine/docs/bridge/docs/rfq/Relayer/Relayer.md

 3. If the amount to rebalance is greater than the `max_rebalance_amount`, set the amount to rebalance to the `max_rebalance_amount`.
 If the amount to rebalance is less than the `min_rebalance_amount`, do not rebalance.
 4. Repeat after `rebalance_interval`

 The implementation for certain native bridges (e.g Scroll) is also supported.
-It works slightly differently as flows are only supported between Scroll <> Mainnet.
+It works slightly differently as flows are only supported between Scroll and Mainnet.
 At a high level, the rebalancer checks inventory on Scroll versus other chains, and if imbalanced, initiates a bridge to mainnet, allowing the CCTP relayer to rebalance funds where needed.

 ### Relaying